FAIRplus/the-fair-cookbook/docs/content/recipes/new-ontology-term-request-recipe.md

 * preferred term label: a unique, unambiguous label for the term
 * potential alternative terms: common synonyms or translations
 * textual definition: expresses the meaning of the term, add sources and fully expand abbreviations
-* logical definition: suggest parent terms
+* logical definition: suggest parent and child terms
 * example of usage: propose a use case
 * attribution: contributor names (and ORCIDs)